 Thinking of Selling Your Home?

-Understanding the Home Gain Exclusion:
+Understanding the Home Gain Exclusion when selling your home:

 The rule’s basics